Online security

 - There is no reason for them to contact you.
 Did you even buy a lottery ticket?

-- “Business opportunities” that involve holding or receiving money for strangers
+- “Business opportunities” that involve holding or receiving money for

 If an attachment looks suspicious, don't open it.
-Don't install software unless it comes from a website you trust.
-If it doesn't feel right, take your time.
+Don't install software unless it comes

-If you suspect that there is a problem with your personal or business internet banking, you can always talk to us first.
+If you suspect that there is a problem with your personal or business internet banking,

 Learn to spot fake e-mails and fake websites